Fire and Desire

 Fire and Desire was an American professional wrestling tag team in WWE, consisting of Mandy Rose and Sonya Deville.
-The team was formed in 2017 on the Raw brand as a trio called Absolution, which consisted of Paige, Rose and Deville with the latter two jumping to the main roster from NXT.
-Paige retired from in-ring competition due to her injuries and became the SmackDown General Manager in 2018 and ended her alliance with Rose and Deville, thus dissolving Absolution.
+The team was formed in 2017 on the Raw brand originally as a trio called Absolution, which consisted of Paige (as the founder and leader), Rose and Deville with the latter two jumping to the main roster from NXT.
+In 2018, Paige retired from in-ring competition due to her injuries and became the SmackDown General Manager, ending her alliance with Rose and Deville.
 Rose and Deville continued teaming together and the team was renamed "Fire and Desire" in late 2019.
 The team dissolved in 2020 when Deville betrayed Rose by conniving with Dolph Ziggler to create friction between Rose and Otis.

 History

 Absolution (2017–2018)

 On the November 20, 2017 episode of Raw, the night after Survivor Series, Paige made her return to WWE after a year-long hiatus due to injury, along with the debuting Mandy Rose and Sonya Deville from NXT and attacked Bayley, Mickie James and Sasha Banks, while Alicia Fox managed to flee.
 The following week, the trio dubbed themselves "Absolution" and attacked Fox after her match with Asuka.
 Absolution had their first match as a team on the December 11 episode of Raw, in which Rose and Paige defeated Bayley and James in a tag team match.
 They had their first televised match as a trio at 2017 Tribute to the Troops, in which Paige, Rose and Deville defeated Bayley, Banks and James in a six-woman tag team match.
 They lost a rematch to Bayley, Banks and James by disqualification on the December 18 episode of Raw but defeated them on the December 25 episode of Raw.
 On December 27, Paige suffered a neck injury after receiving a kick from Banks during a six-man tag team match between Absolution and the team of Bayley, Banks and James at a house show, which led to the referee stopping the match.
 Paige's injury put her out of action but she continued to manage Rose and Deville during matches at ringside.

 Rose and Deville continued to represent Absolution as a tag team and continued to trade wins with Bayley, Mickie James and Sasha Banks in tag team matches and six-man tag team matches throughout early 2018.
 Paige retired from in-ring competition on the post-WrestleMania 34 episode of Raw on April 9.
-The following night, on SmackDown, the SmackDown Commissioner Shane McMahon made Paige, the new General Manager of the SmackDown brand after former General Manager Daniel Bryan resigned from his position due to his in-ring return.
+The following night, on SmackDown, the SmackDown Commissioner Shane McMahon made Paige, the new general manager of the SmackDown brand after former general manager Daniel Bryan resigned from his position due to his in-ring return.
 On April 17, Rose and Deville joined Paige on the SmackDown brand in the 2018 Superstar Shake-up.
 However, Paige ended her association with the group by dissolving Absolution on the May 1 episode of SmackDown and refused to grant any favors to Rose and Deville.